A new star is born as Nickelodeon's The Fairly OddParents: A New Wish premieres today.

 You're the main character, Hazel.
 You're also a co-EP.
 What was that experience like of pulling double duty for this show?

-It was a lot of work, [laughs] but so fun.
+It was a lot of work, but so fun.
 This is the first time I've been able to marry all of my skills into one and come out even stronger on the other side in those roles.
 I get to voice Hazel as the new character.
 I love that I got to be able to put all of my experiences into her as a character.
 I got to be in the writer's room as a story editor.
 I was involved in all of the stories, coming up with all of the stories and doing all of the revisions alongside Lindsay Katai, my co-executive executive producer.
 I got to write three episodes of the series.
 I got to write the pilot with Lindsay.
-It's just been so fun working with Dave [Abramovicih] and Daniel [Stone] as a producer.
+It's just been so fun working with Dave and Daniel as a producer.
 It's really been a growing experience for me.

 You talk about being Hazel and Hazel is described as very adventurous and curious person, which I'm sure you are.
 Did you find that there were any similarities between your 10-year-old self and Hazel?